wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/r-package.md

 The functions in the wpa R package provide low-code, pre-built analyses.
 These functions are designed to help analysts customize their analysis and go beyond the insights gained from the Power BI templates and Workplace Analytics queries.

+The R logo is © 2016 The R Foundation.
+No changes have been made to the R logo in this module.
+[CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/?azure-portal=true)

 ## Why use R for Workplace Analytics?

 There are multiple reasons to use R for Workplace Analytics: